GHOST-Aram/e-commerce-api/authenticator.md

-## Authenticator Service
+## Authenticator

-The Authenticator app in this project uses JSON Web tokens.
-It's purpose in the authentication process is to provide an authorizaion JSON web token.
-The authenticator verifies user details.The details required are a registered user `email` and a `password`.
-The authentication handler responds with a token if the user details are valid.
-However, if `email` is not registered or the `password` is wrong, the authentication handler will respond with `401 Unauthorised` status.
+The Authenticator uses JSON Web tokens.
+It provides an authorizaion token.
+The details required are a registered `email` and a `password`.
+The authenticator verifies user details and responds with a token or an error.
+If the user details are valid, the Authenticator with an authorization token.
+However, if the `email` is not registered or the `password` is wrong, the Authentication responds with `401 Unauthorised` status.

-An example of an authentication request.
+Here is an example of an authentication request.

 ```
 (async () => {